netascode/ansible-dc-vxlan/docs/SWITCH_DISCOVERY_AUTH_PROTO_GUIDE.md

 ## Overview

-This guide explains how to configure `auth_proto` — the SNMPv3 authentication and privacy protocol that NDFC uses when discovering a switch for the first time.
+This guide explains how to configure `auth_proto` — the SNMPv3 authentication and privacy protocol that ND uses when discovering a switch for the first time.

 > [!NOTE]
 > This guide covers **normal initial switch discovery** (switches already reachable by IP).